 - Transurethral resection

-Baylor Scott & White Vasicek Cancer Treatment Center – Temple, located in Temple, Texas, offers an integrated care team for GU cancer.
-The GU cancer team uses treatments including robotic, laparoscopic and macroscopic surgery and radiation therapy to manage bladder cancer.
+The Baylor Scott & White Vasicek Cancer Treatment Center, located in Temple, Texas, offers an integrated care team for genitourinary cancer.
+The bladder cancer treatment options in Temple include robotic, laparoscopic and macroscopic surgery, as well as radiation therapy.